amichiamine/PageForge/replit.md

 PageForge is a full-stack visual website builder, offering a drag-and-drop interface for website creation with templates, visual editing, and export functionality.
 It aims to provide a comprehensive solution for both standalone projects and seamless integration with VS Code, empowering users to design and deploy professional-grade websites efficiently.

 ## User Preferences
-Preferred communication style: Simple, everyday language.
+- Preferred communication style: Simple, everyday language
+- Interface language: French
+- Technical approach: Problem-solving with persistence and deep debugging

 ## System Architecture